hwstar/9-Valve-Sprinkler-Controller/README.md

 ## Disclaimer

-By purchasing and/or using the hardware, you you indicate you are using it at your own risk.
+By purchasing and/or using the hardware, you indicate you are using it at your own risk.

 ## Audience